 If you’re looking for the best IT certifications focused on cybersecurity, your safest bet is to pick one out of six available from ISACA.
 While the name stands for Information Systems Audit and Control Association, the company chooses to only use the acronym in public.
 The Certified Information Security Manager (CISM) and Certified in Risk and Information Systems Control (CRISC) credentials they issue are often among the highest paying IT certifications, with average salaries coming close to $150,000 a year.
 Aiming at specialists of different experience levels, ISACA offers some of the best IT certifications for beginners, as well as seasoned professionals to prove their expertise.

 If you look among the top ten highest paying IT certifications, you won’t find the ones issued by Microsoft.
-They are not as popular and lucrative as the certifications mentioned above – and yet we feel like we need to mention them among the best IT certifications.
+They are not as popular and lucrative as the licenses and certifications mentioned above – and yet we feel like we need to mention them among the best IT certifications.
 Why?
 Mainly because of their practicality and somewhat universal application: the majority of us use at least a few Microsoft products, and these certifications focus precisely on that.
 The exact products?
 Windows OS, SQL Server database management system, Azure cloud computing platform, Power Platform for business applications, Visual Studio code editor, Dynamics and Office software.